AIoT-MLSys-Lab/SVD-LLM/README.md

 ## ✨Roadmap
 We are working on the following tasks, please stay tuned!

-- [X] Release the code for SVD-LLM.
+- [X] Release the code of SVD-LLM.
-- [ ] Release the code for SVD-LLM V2.
+- [ ] Release the code of SVD-LLM V2.
 - [ ] Upgrade the transformers package to the latest version.
 - [ ] Update the efficiency evaluation code.
 - [ ] Optimize the compression of GQA-based LLMs.